dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

 ```

 Logically, this means we turn on `AutoGenerateBindingRedirects` unless the
 developer has configured it explicitly.
+The condition likely needs more
+refinement in order to model the constraints listed in the requirement section.

 ### Class Libraries